 For marketers, empathy is a key step to better understanding their customers.
 A Customer Empathy Map is the perfect tool to collect, collate and structure data so that you can clearly see what customers want — not what you think they want.
 By using this visual template you can systematically find answers then share them with your entire team.
 The result = a product or service that not only meets but exceeds your customer’s expectations.

 Low fidelity prototyping

 Low-fidelity prototypes are basic representations of concepts that help to validate those concepts early on in the design process, before investing too much time or money.
 Simple prototypes focus on the concept without getting distracted by minor details such as appearance and style.
 They generally present the design ideas as a workflow, allowing you to test the user interface (UI) in a visual manner.

-Try out Conceptboard’s whiteboard to create your low-fidelity prototypes using built in sketching tools, shapes, arrows, digital sticky-notes and more!
-And best of all, your entire team can join in real-time making it a truly collaborative task.
+Try out Conceptboard’s whiteboard to create your low-fidelity prototypes.
+Use built-in sketching tools, shapes, arrows, digital sticky-notes and more.
+And best of all, your entire team can join in real-time making it a truly collaborative exercise.

-A moodboard is often the first step when fleshing out the design and style of an idea.
-Mood boards are visually beautiful collections of images, textures, colours and text that combine to present an idea or a certain feeling.
+A mood board is often the first step when fleshing out the design and style of an idea.
+Mood boards are visually beautiful collections of images, textures, colors and text that combine to present an idea or a certain feeling.

-To use Conceptboard’s purpose-built mood board template, simply drag and drop imagery from anywhere onto the board, into the relevant section.
+To use Conceptboard’s purpose-built mood board template, simply drag and drop imagery into the relevant section on the board.

-Brainstorming is a great way to generate ideas, but sometimes without structure they tend to go off-track and lose sight of the purpose.
-Why not try Mind Maps to organize information, connect related ideas, and help capture the flow of ideas during a brainstorming session.
+Brainstorming is a great way to generate ideas, but sometimes without structure they can to go off-track.
+Try a Mind Map to organize information, connect related ideas, and help capture the flow of ideas during a brainstorming session.
 By linking ideas, you can replicate the way the mind works in an organic way.